Kindergarten to High School

 NOTE: If your child is receiving a sacrament this year (First Communion ), you MUST provide a copy of the child’s birth and baptismal certificate at the time of registration if not baptism at St. Mary’s Cathedral.
 Confirmation will need the child’s birth and baptismal certificate with the First Communion certificate at the time of registration.

-However, no child will be turned away due to lack of funds!
-Arrangements can be made with Fr.
-Thambi, our Director of Religious Education.
+However, no child will be turned away due to a lack of funds!
+Arrangements can be made with Sr. JesusMaikelyn, our Director of Religious Education.

-Religious Education Wednesday classes: 6:30-7:30pm for K-7th grade at the Parish hall
+Religious Education Wednesday classes: 6:30-7:30 pm for K-6th grade at the Parish Hall

-Religious Education Wednesday classes: 6:15-7:15 pm for 8th-12th grade at Grand Island Central Catholic
+Religious Education Wednesday classes: 6:15-7:15 pm for 7th-12th grade at Grand Island Central Catholic

 1st Communion FAQ